Busy Philipps Calls Out Delta Airlines for Separating Her From Her Child

 "Hey @Delta!
 Thanks for cancelling my flight and then rerouting us and separating my MINOR child onto a different flight than mine and having a 2 HR call time wait!"
 Philipps tweeted on Friday.
 "You are terrible!"

+The airline apologized, tweeting, "Hello, Busy.
+My sincere apology, please be assured that this does not represent the Delta Brand of customer service."

-The airline gave the actress a generic customer service reply, tweeting, "I really would like an opportunity, to do everything possible to help, please share with me in a direct message your ticket number or Confirmation Code from this travel."
+"I really would like an opportunity, to do everything possible to help, please share with me in a direct message your ticket number or Confirmation Code from this travel," read another tweet from the airline.

 "Very rocky start to the morning," Philipps said in a selfie video on Instagram Stories, which showed her and the kids walking through the airport in Chicago for a layover.
 "At 2:30 this morning, we got a text that our other flight was canceled and they had rerouted us and put us on different planes to different places, so like, I was going to Saint Paul, B was going to Detroit...but thankfully, we found a flight that we could all get on, at 2:30 in the morning."